Fall Movie Guide: Here are the films coming out from September to Christmas

 Sept.
 5

 “The Conjuring: Last Rites” (Warner Bros., in theaters): The fourth entry in the James Wan-created horror franchise.
-(Read AP's review here.)
+(Read AP's review.)

 “Twinless” (Lionsgate and Roadside Attractions, in theaters): Dylan O’Brien stars as twins, one of whom dies early in James Sweeney’s darkly funny tale.
-(Read AP’s review here.)
+(Read AP’s review.)

 “The Baltimorons” (IFC, in theaters): Jay Duplass directs this quirky Baltimore odyssey about a man (Michael Strassner) and his emergency dentist (Liz Larsen) on Christmas Eve.
-(Read AP’s review here.)
+(Read AP’s review.)

 “Nirvanna the Band the Show the Movie” (Neon, in theaters): Matt Johnson and Jay McCarrol bring their cult comedy series to the big screen.